Quick Verdict

 Morning routine: Gentle cleanser → vitamin C serum → moisturizer → SPF 30+.
 These four steps handle hydration, antioxidant protection, and UV defense — the primary daytime skin goals.

 Evening routine: Gentle cleanser → retinol (2-3x per week) or peptide serum (off-retinol nights) → moisturizer.
-The evening is when the skin repairs — retinol accelerates that process, and a barrier-supportive moisturizer locks it in.
+Keep retinol nights simple and use a barrier-supportive moisturizer to reduce dryness.

 Weekly additions: A BHA exfoliant 1-2x per week for pore clarity and texture.
 This is optional but valuable for anyone dealing with breakouts, enlarged pores, or persistent texture.